Transportation of Mortal Remains

 Q5.
 What is the No Objection Certificate (NOC) and how is it obtained?

-• The NOC is a consular document issued by the Embassy of India, Paris confirming that the Indian Mission has no objection to the repatriation of the mortal remains to India.
+• • The NOC is a consular document issued by the Embassy of India, Paris confirming that the Mission has no objection to the repatriation of mortal remains to India.

-• It is required by airlines and Indian customs/airport authorities for accepting and receiving human remains.
+• • It is required by airlines and Indian customs/airport authorities for accepting and handling human remains.

-• To obtain the NOC, the following must be submitted to the Embassy:
+• • To obtain the NOC, the following documents must be submitted:

-• Application/request letter from the family or funeral agency
+• • Application or request letter from the family or funeral agency

 ℹ The funeral agency usually submits the NOC request to the Embassy on behalf of the family.
 Confirm this with your agency when appointing them.